 We will get to Gutenberg Editor and explain it and its benefits shortly, let us first honor WordPress itself.

 WordPress has a long tradition of always improving and providing the best CMS experience for its users.
 Our humble opinion is that it is the de-facto standard CMS and the best one ever created.
 After all, as of this writing WordPress powers over 43% of all the websites out there.
-Let that sink in, almost half of all the websites online.
+Let that sink in, almost half of all the websites.

 For comparison, here’s what the old classic editor looked like.